seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **LUCULLUS**
 I have observed thee always for a towardly prompt
-spirit–give thee thy due–and one that knows what
+spirit--give thee thy due--and one that knows what
 belongs to reason; and canst use the time well, if
 the time use thee well: good parts in thee.
 Draw nearer, honest Flaminius.
 Thy lord's a